ZebraDevs/Zebra-Printer-Samples/README.md

 # Zebra-Printer-Samples
 Contains Zebra printer related samples, demos, etc.

+## Projects contained in this repository:
+[WeChat Print Demo](https://github.com/ZebraDevs/Zebra-Printer-Samples/tree/WeChat-MiniProgram-Samples) - Print from WeChat MiniProgram.

+[Print From the Cloud Demo](https://github.com/ZebraDevs/Zebra-Printer-Samples/tree/Print-From-Zebra-Data-Services-Cloud-Example) - Use the [SendFileToPrinter API](https://developer.zebra.com/apis/sendfiletoprinter) from [Zebra Data Services](https://developer.zebra.com/node/1453) to print from the cloud.

 # Notes
 All printer sample code is selectable from the branches on this repository.